|Non Instructor Highest Ranking 3 Stripe Badge|

 Other criminals use their physical force and size against the weak in local communities and commit unspeakable crimes of horror.

 So when someone raises the word “vetting Requirement” he is creating a facade for the average idiot!

-To keep quality control you need to spend time in contributing to the making of new instructors and each course (The Pure Krav Maga Instructor Course is an intensive one) be evaluated and corrected to ensure your expertise in the Pure Krav Maga – Self Defense Mastery™ Training System is becoming deeper and is being applied in direct proportion to your gained experience.
+To keep quality control you need to spend time in contributing to the making of new instructors.
+In each course (The Pure Krav Maga Instructor Course is an intensive one) you are going to be evaluated and corrected to ensure your expertise in the Pure Krav Maga – Self Defense Mastery™ Training System is becoming deeper and is being applied in direct proportion to your gained experience.

 This to ensure quality control, and avoid "Vetting" The course is very intensive, and requires the ability to monitor the time and the quality of intensively training and qualifying new Instructors.
 Since each year that I was teaching in the Israeli Defense Forces, I gained more experience, I assume that they will too and I would like to keep the quality control factor uniformed.

 If you think there is "Vetting" Involved in Pure Krav Maga it is definitely not in the department of holding back knowledge or encouragement to teach the whole curriculum with all its lethal element, but definitely, when my organization is going to certify anyone to teach he would be proficient in the delivery methods of the knowledge, and to be able to certify instructors, that person, will be able to do it intensively with a relatively very short time constraint.

 Bottom line, when you look at a Pure Krav Maga Ranking of an Individual you can only tell if he had mastered self defense, or if he chose the path of providing a service to the community of humanity in need to learn Self Defense.

 So a high ranking stripe of course has more experience that comes by his teaching that forces him to rethink everything he learned and be on top of details requirements to answer his students’ question.